pkosterman/aws-lambda-barcode-generator/README.md

 AWS Lambda Barcode-generator
 ===========

-This is a sample project to demonstrate usage of Go for AWS Lambda.
+This is a sample project to demonstrate usage of Golang for AWS Lambda.

 <a href="https://aws.amazon.com/lambda/">AWS Lambda</a> is a cloud computing service that lets you run code without provisioning or managing servers.
 AWS Lambda executes your code only when needed and scales automatically.

 Currently AWS Lambda natively supports Java, Node.js, Python, and C#.

-This project uses a Go Node.js wrapper to build a Go Lambda function that generates and returns a barcode when triggered by AWS API Gateway.
+This project uses a Node.js wrapper to build a Go Lambda function that generates and returns a barcode when triggered by AWS API Gateway.
 The barcode is returned as a base64 encoded PNG image string.

 The Node.js wrapper keeps a Go process around to handle multiple invocations.
 The first time the function is run it will take a bit longer, but after that it greatly increases performance.